Protect and Preserve Shoreline Access

 Map of activities

-Since our first water access issue in January 2006 to the end of 2019 the community has accomplished these incredible results to protect and preserve shoreline access.
+Since our first water access issue in January 2006 through the end of 2021, the community has come together to protect and preserve shoreline access.

 Get involved, volunteer, and become a community scientist